 After MGM was sold in 1974, Curb went on to build Curb Records and the Curb/Warner label, which released numerous top-selling singles from the mid-to-late 1970s.
 Within a short time, the company had seven No. 1 records on the Billboard Chart including The Bellamy Brothers' "Let Your Love Flow," T.G.
 Sheppard's "Last Cheater's Waltz", The Four Seasons' "Oh What A Night", Shaun Cassidy's "Da Do Ron Ron", Exile's "Kiss You All Over," Hank Williams Jr.'s "All My Rowdy Friends Are Coming Over Tonight", and Debby Boone's "You Light Up My Life" (the biggest selling record of the decade).
 During this period, Curb also had hits with Jim Stafford, Bobbie Gentry, Phil and Don Everly, Margo Smith, Lois Johnson, the Righteous Bros., Billy Burnette, The Hagar Twins, Tommy Roe, Bobby Goldsboro, The Burrito Brothers, The Whites, Gene Watson, Ronnie McDowell and Moe Bandy.

 During the 1970s, Curb also began venturing into public service.
 In 1976, he served as co-chair of the Ronald Reagan California Campaign for President and later was co-chair of President Gerald Ford's California campaign.
 In November 1978, Curb was elected California's Lieutenant Governor, the same year that Democrat Jerry Brown was elected governor.
 During his 1979 to 1983 term, Curb, a Republican, served as Acting Governor for about one year, guiding the state during disastrous floods, fires and a threatened prison guard strike.
+Also, during Curb's term, in a landmark decision, the California Supreme Court ruled in Curb's favor with a decision that the Lt.
+Governor not only has the power, but the responsibility of Governor when the Governor is out of state.
 He also served on the University of California Board of Regents and the California State University Board of Trustees.